joao-arthur/joao-arthur.dev/src/lib/assets/en-US/blog/interfaces.md

 > Sample service to create a user, that also exports its _stubs_

-Any functions that has a **CreateUserService** argument can be tested using **createUserServiceStub** and **createUserServiceErrorStub** instead of mocking all dependencies.
+Any function that receives a **CreateUserService** argument can be tested using **createUserServiceStub** and **createUserServiceErrorStub** instead of mocking all dependencies.
 This abstracts implementation and let you think about **input** and **output**.